tdlib/td/example/README.md

 provides an asynchronous interface for interaction with TDLib, automatically generated classes for TDLib API and has some examples.

 Also see [Unigram](https://github.com/UnigramDev/Unigram), which is a full-featured client rewritten from scratch in C# using TDLib SDK for Universal Windows Platform in less than 2 months, or
-[egram.tel](https://github.com/egramtel/egram.tel) - a cross-platform Telegram client written in C#, .NET Core, ReactiveUI and Avalonia.
+[egram.tel](https://github.com/egramtel/egram.tel) – a cross-platform Telegram client written in C#, .NET Core, ReactiveUI and Avalonia.

 <a name="cxx"></a>
 ## Using TDLib in C++ projects

 TDLib has a simple and convenient C++11-interface for sending and receiving requests and can be statically linked to your application.

-See [example/cpp](https://github.com/tdlib/td/tree/master/example/cpp) for examples of TDLib usage from C++.
+See [example/cpp](https://github.com/tdlib/td/tree/master/example/cpp) for an example of TDLib usage from C++.
 [td_example.cpp](https://github.com/tdlib/td/tree/master/example/cpp/td_example.cpp) contains an example of authorization, processing new incoming messages, getting a list of chats and sending a text message.

 See also the source code of [Depecher](https://github.com/blacksailer/depecher) – a Telegram app for Sailfish OS, and [TELEports](https://gitlab.com/ubports/apps/teleports) – a Qt-client for Ubuntu Touch, both of which are based on TDLib.